akeneo/pim-docs/onboarder/synchronization/index.rst

 To work, the retailer Onboarder needs some data from the PIM and you will have to push them once your installation will be done.

-Data synchronized are: attribute groups, attributes, attribute option, categories, families and users.
+Data synchronized are: attribute groups, attributes, attribute option, and families.

 .. code-block:: bash